 “If the results of the Miller experiments were to be confirmed, then relativity theory could not be maintained, since the experiments would then prove that, relative to the coordinate systems of the appropriate state of motion (the Earth), the velocity of light in a vacuum would depend upon the direction of motion.
 With this, the principle of the constancy of the velocity of light, which forms one of the two foundation pillars on which the theory is based, would be refuted.”
 (Einstein, 1926).

-I.e., according to this statement by Einstein, too “the relativity theory could not be maintained” … because, as we have seen in the “Analyses of the famous experiments related to the speed of light examination” :
+I.e., according to this statement by Einstein “the relativity theory could not be maintained” … because, as we have seen in the “Analyses of the famous experiments related to the speed of light examination” :

-It has been experimentally demonstrated that in the coordinate system (in the frame of reference), related to the moving Earth’s surface, the measured speed of light depends on the direction of its propagation (although the speed of light is constant in a vacuum).
+It has been experimentally demonstrated that in the coordinate system (in the frame of reference), related to the moving Earth’s surface, the measured speed of light depends on the direction of its propagation (although the speed of light in vacuum in the region near the Earth’s surface is constant).

 This part of the analyzed paper contains sections: “§ 6.
 Transformation of the Maxwell-Hertz Equations for Empty Space”; “§7.
 Theory of Doppler’s Principle and of Aberration”; “§8.
 Transformation of the Energy of Light Rays”; “§9.
 Transformation of the Maxwell-Hertz Equations when Convection-Currents Are Taken into Account”; “§10.
 Dynamics of the Slowly Accelerated Electron”.
 The reasoning and all the conclusions in these sections are based on the erroneous results of Part I of the article, which in turn were obtained on the basis of the allegation that the speed of light is the same in all inertial frames of reference.
 Not in vain in the article “Does the Inertia of a Body Depend upon its Energy Content?”, where the mass-energy equivalence formula E=mc2 is derived, Einstein refers to the postulate of the constancy of the speed of light, as well as, and on the results, he deduced (inter alia, as he says) in section § 8.
 Transformation of the Energy of Light Rays of the currently viewed article.